Mental Health Therapy

 I have all these feelings, I don’t know where they have come from, or what is causing them, does that matter?

-No, generally I find that when we get to the root cause, the starting point of the triggers it turns out to be nothing of what the client thought was causing the distress.
-Most clients do have a good self awareness and know what can trigger an anxiety attack or the PTSD, but not sure of how it all started.
+No, generally I find that when we get to the root causeT the starting point of the triggers turns out to be nothing of what the client thought was causing the distress.
+Most clients do have good self-awareness and know what can trigger an anxiety attack or PTSD but are not sure of how it all started.
 Over the years the overwhelming feelings have masked or clouded that, and everything just merges into one.

-Through the sessions, and allowing your subconscious do most of the work, we can neutralise the events that are causing the unwanted feelings.
-With hypnotherapy, you do not have to relive the events, there are techniques that enable you to do this, without causing any undo feelings and emotions.
+Through the sessions, and allowing your subconscious to do most of the work, we can neutralise the events that are causing the unwanted feelings.
+With hypnotherapy, you do not have to relive the events There are techniques that enable you to do this, without causing any undo feelings and emotions.
 We aim for the best outcomes with the least discomfort.

 I am on medication, will that affect the sessions?

 No, many people I meet with are on various forms of medication, and it does have its place in helping people with what they are going through.
 Medication and therapy work very well together.
 Most clients find that after the sessions they are able to discuss medication with their GP and work towards reducing the amount.